Ayeni-yeniyan/slang_it/README.md

 # slang_it

-A CLI tool for automatic localization extraction and code transformation for [slang](https://pub.dev/packages/slang).
+A CLI tool for automatic localization text extraction and code transformation for [slang](https://pub.dev/packages/slang).
 Write your translations inline with `slang_it.key'text'` and watch them automatically transform into type-safe `t.key` calls.

 ## Features

-- **Inline Translation Writing**: Write translations directly in your code using `slang_it.key'text'` syntax
+- **Inline Translation Writing**: Write translation texts directly in your code using `slang_it.key'text'` syntax
-- **Automatic Extraction**: Automatically extracts translations to JSON files
+- **Automatic Extraction**: Automatically extracts translation texts to JSON files
 - **Code Transformation**: Transforms `slang_it.key'text'` to `t.key` after extraction
 - **Watch Mode**: Continuously monitors file changes and processes them automatically
 - **Nested Keys**: Supports nested translation keys like `slang_it.settings.profile.name'Name'`